MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 ## Update VM image

 When a new updated image is available in Azure Marketplace, the VM images on your Azure Stack HCI cluster become stale and should be updated.
 The update operation is not an in-place update of the image.
-Rather you can see for which VM images an updated image is available.
-After you update, the create VM image operation uses the new, updated image.
+Rather you can see for which VM images an updated image is available, and select images to update.
+After you update, the create VM image operation uses the new updated image.

 To update a VM image, use the following steps in Azure portal.

-1. If an update is available, select a VM image from the list view.
+1. To see if an update is available, select a VM image from the list view.

    :::image type="content" source="./media/manage-vm-resources/new-update-available.png" alt-text="Screenshot showing that a VM image update is available for download." lightbox="./media/manage-vm-resources/new-update-available.png":::

-   In the **Overview** blade, you see a banner that shows the new VM image available to download, if one is available.
+   In the **Overview** blade, you see a banner that shows the new VM image available for download, if one is available.
 To update to the new image, select **the arrow icon**.

    :::image type="content" source="./media/manage-vm-resources/new-update-available-in-image-details.png" alt-text="Screenshot showing a new VM image available for download in VM image details." lightbox="./media/manage-vm-resources/new-update-available-in-image-details.png":::